-Fewer than 5,500 individuals received TANF cash assistance in an average month in FY 2021.
-Nearly two-thirds of Oklahoma TANF cases are “child-only cases” in which no adult household member receives assistance.
+Fewer than 4,000 families received TANF cash assistance in an average month in FY 2022.
+Nearly three-quarters of Oklahoma TANF cases are “child-only cases” in which no adult household member receives assistance.
 Less than 15 percent of Oklahoma’s TANF funds are spent on cash assistance; most is spent on child care and work support programs.
 The maximum monthly cash benefit for a family of three in Oklahoma is $292 and has been unchanged since the 1990s.